andreasvarga/MatrixPencils.jl/README.md

 ## Future plans

-Functional enhancements of some functions will be performed.
-Also, some new functions will be implemented addressing special decompositions to be used in a forthcoming package for handling descriptor system representations.
+Functional extensions and performance enhancements of some functions will be performed as needs arise.

 ## Supplementary information